Loading…

 Cable Lubricant

-Cable pulling lubricant is used to protect cable & wire from damage.
-This can happen when pulling cable or wire through conduit or ducting during installation.
+Adiseal CabLube cable pulling lubricant provides protection to wire & cable during installation.
+When installing cable, often the cable needs to be pulled through holes, conduit, ducting or trunking.
 The lubricant for cable pulling works by reducing the friction of the cable.
 It also makes installation of the cable a lot easier.
 The wire pulling lubricant also speeds up the installation time, saving money on labour costs.
-We have 3 types of cable pulling lubricant.

 Lubricant for cable pulling